EmilianoGagliardiEmanueleGhelfi/CNN-compression-performance/README.md

 sudo apt-get install valgrind
 ```

-Create a config.ini file like the one in the repository, where the solver path is relative to the cwd
+- Create a config.ini file
-In the network protofile you need to insert the absolute path to the lmdb database
+- The network protofile have to contain the absolute path to the dataset or the relative from the current working directory
+- in the solver protofile the path to the network and the snapshot prefix have to be respect to the current working directory

 Run

 ```
 python main.py config.ini
 ```

-The output files are written in the solver protofile directory, while the compressed and trained network are in the folder specified in the snapshot_prefix in the solver protofile

 ## Config file
 Here's an example of a config.ini file with the supported parameters: